Skip to main content

 The article weighed heavily on me.
 There are those among us who see more evil than good in others.
 To feel compelled to carry a deadly weapon at all times must be a heavy way to move through the world.
 I know what it feels like to live in fear.

-I currently have a temporary restraining order against my ex partner, with a hearing scheduled in February for a Domestic Violence Restraining Order.
-The judge granted a lengthy continuation after my ex partner exercised his Fifth Amendment right against self incrimination due to a pending criminal domestic violence case in January.
+I currently have a temporary restraining order against my ex-partner, with a hearing scheduled in February for a Domestic Violence Restraining Order.
+The judge granted a lengthy continuation after my ex-partner exercised his Fifth Amendment right against self-incrimination due to a pending criminal domestic violence case in January.

-I know what it feels like to understand that someone is capable of killing me.
+I know what it feels like to know that someone is capable of killing me.
 The threats are not imagined.
 They are real.
 I have witnessed and experienced evil firsthand.
 And yet, I have not reached the point of carrying a kitchen knife outside my space.
 The kitchen knife, after all, is the deadliest weapon I own.

 The wounds are still fresh.
 I do get frightened and paranoid at times.
-It has been just over two months since I was first granted an Emergency Protective Order, and since then, I have lived under some form of court ordered protection.
+It has been just over two months since I was first granted an Emergency Protective Order, and since then, I have lived under some form of court-ordered protection.
 I have slept with a chair jammed against the door to feel safe.
 But I have not slept with a knife.

 My trust in people has undoubtedly been shaken.
 Still, I believe there is more good than evil among us.
 I believe civility and humanity outweigh cruelty and lawlessness.
 It is profoundly sad that fear and mistrust have convinced some that deadly weapons are solutions, even when the threat exists more in imagination than in reality.